Ramakrishna Mission Residential College, Narendrapur: Alumni

-Campus life
+Campus

-The campus of the college and ashrama occupies 181 acre.
-The college provides several facilities for its students, such as hostels, library, multigym, swimming pool, games and sports and medical facilities.
-At present, there are four hostels under the supervision of the college:
+The campus of the college occupies 181 acre.
+The college campus contains hostels, libraries, multi-gyms, swimming pools, sports facilities, and medical facilities.

+There are four hostels under the supervision of the college:

-Brahmananda Bhavana: In the presence of Swami Lokeswaranandaji Maharaj (the founding monk of the Narendrapur Ashrama) and other dignitaries, Sri Morarji Desai, then-Finance Minister of India, inaugurated the building.
-The oldest of all the hostels at Narendrapur Ramakrishna Mission Ashrama opened on 5th December 1958.
-The bhavana celebrates the birth anniversary of Swami Brahmananda every year.
+Brahmananda Bhavana: In the presence of Swami Lokeswaranandaji Maharaj (the founding monk of the Narendrapur Ashrama) and other dignitaries, Morarji Desai, then-Finance Minister of India, inaugurated the building.
+The oldest of all the hostels at Narendrapur Ramakrishna Mission Ashrama opened on 5 December 1958.

-Shree Gouranga Bhavana: East-facing hostel.
-The most unique feature of the bhavana is a centrally located open airspace.
-Shree Gouranga Bhavana Jayanti is celebrated during the Dol Purnima with flying colours under the full moon sky.
+Shree Gouranga Bhavana: This bhavan possesses a distinctive characteristic in the form of a centrally positioned open airspace.
+The hostel is oriented towards the east.

-Ramakrishnananda Bhavana: The bhavana is a three-storeyed building with an adjoining dining hall.
-The bhavana celebrates the birth anniversary of Swami Ramakrishnananda every year.
+Ramakrishnananda Bhavana: This bhavan is a three-story building with an adjoining dining hall.

-Adbhutananda Bhavana: The bhavana is a three-storeyed building dedicated to the accommodation of the college students.
-The bhavana celebrates the birth anniversary of Swami Adbhutananda every year.
+Adbhutananda Bhavana: This bhavan is a three-story building dedicated to the accommodation of college students.

 The college also provides a library.
 The college building has four floors.
 A swimming pool beside the Brahmananda Bhavana was recently inaugurated.

-On 16 September 2018, Sarada Mandir, the college annexe was inaugurated by the president of Belur Math, Swami Smaranananda.
+On 16 September 2018, Sarada Mandir, the college annex, was inaugurated by the president of Belur Math, Swami Smaranananda.